Disclaimer:

 Using a Mortgage Adviser:

-Some banks (e.g., certain online-only or niche lenders) may not work with advisers, so you may not see every option on the market.
+Some banks, particularly online-only or niche lenders, may not work with advisers, so you may not see every option on the market.
+Additionally, the quality of advisers varies, so it's worth checking their qualifications, reviews, and whether they are Financial Service Providers Registered (FSPR) before engaging their services.

 Going Direct to a Bank: